Arctic1ce/AchieveIt/README.md

 # Contributing

-Thank you for considering contributing to our project!
 To maintain a high-quality codebase and ensure consistency, we follow a set of coding standards based on the [Airbnb JavaScript/React Style Guide](https://airbnb.io/javascript/react/).

 ## Coding Standards